Skip to main content

 Overview

-If you’re running Google Chrome 142 (or later) or Microsoft Edge 143 (or later), you may find that embedded Tableau views in Curator fail to load.
-Instead of seeing your Dashboard, you might see a blank area where the Tableau content should appear.
+If you’re running Google Chrome 142 (or later) or Microsoft Edge 143 (or later), you may find that embedded content in Curator fails to load.
+Instead of seeing your Dashboard or embedded page, you might see a blank area where the content should appear.
 This happens because of a new security feature in Chromium browsers called Local Network Access restrictions (LNA).
 This feature blocks public websites from connecting to devices or services on your local network.
-While Curator and Tableau Server/Cloud use only public HTTPS endpoints, certain security tools on your computer can trigger this restriction and break embedded Tableau views.
+While Curator and your analytics platforms use only public HTTPS endpoints, certain security tools on your computer can trigger this restriction and break embedded content.

-This is a browser security feature that Curator and Tableau cannot override from the server side.
+This is a browser security feature that Curator cannot override from the server side.
 Your IT team will need to configure browser policies to fix this issue permanently.

 You can read more about this feature in Chrome’s developer blog and Tableau’s documentation.